Vantage celebrates its 40th anniversary this year!

 Enjoy a day at sea on your way to Norfolk

-A full day to relax and enjoy the 5-star amenities of your deluxe ship.
-Perhaps you’ll swim in the infinity pool, join a yoga class, or enjoy a soothing massage.
-During an onboard lecture you can learn about the rise and fall of plantation life — a wonderful preparation for your upcoming discoveries in Norfolk and Colonial Williamsburg.
+You’ll have a full day to relax and enjoy the 5-star amenities of your Deluxe ship.
+Perhaps you’ll join a yoga class or enjoy a soothing massage.
 We'll arrive in Norfolk this evening, and we’ll have some onboard entertainment tonight.

-Choose from 3 tours: Colonial Williamsburg, Jamestown, or Highlights of Norfolk
+Choose from two tours: Colonial Williamsburg or Highlights of Norfolk

-Today, you'll have your pick of three tours, each of which will inform you of the rich history of this region.
+Today, you'll have your pick of two tours, each of which will inform you of the rich history of this region.
 You may embark on a Colonial Williamsburg tour and discover what was the capital of the first colony, Virginia.
 Today, the city is a living history museum, with 80% of its original layout!
-Or, perhaps you'll discover the Jamestown settlement and tour the recreated village.
-Your final option is taking a Highlights of Norfolk tour, where you'll visit the largest Naval installation in the world with a member of the Navy as your guide.
+Or, opt for a Highlights of Norfolk tour, where you'll visit the largest Naval installation in the world with a member of the Navy as your guide.
+PLEASE NOTE: In case Norfolk Naval Base is not accessible for a tour due to external reasons, we will visit the famous Chrysler Museum of Art instead.
 Whichever way you roam, enjoy the remainder of your afternoon and evening at leisure.

 Discover the best of the Big Apple, New York City

-Enjoy lunch as we arrive in New York City this early afternoon, then set out to explore.
+Arrive in New York City today, then set out to explore.
 Your tour showcases some of the city’s most famous attractions and landmarks.
 See where world economies rise and fall on Wall Street, including the New York Stock Exchange building in the heart of the financial district.
 Nearby, you’ll pay your respects at the 9/11 Memorial, where the victims of the World Trade Center bombing are honored.
 Also nearby is St. Paul’s Chapel, the oldest surviving church in New York City, built in 1766.
 At Battery Park, you’ll catch glimpses of the Statue of Liberty.

 Your tour continues as you make your way towards Midtown, passing through Chinatown, Greenwich Village, SoHo, and more.
 Ride past the elegant New York Public Library on Fifth Avenue, and then see Rockefeller Center, Times Square, St. Patrick’s Cathedral, Central Park and Grand Central Station.
-You’ll be back on board in time for dinner and a scintillating port talk.
-Your evening is free; ask your Concierge in advance to help with tickets for a Broadway show, musical performances, gallery shows and more.
+You’ll be back on board in time for lunch and a free afternoon, with a scintillating port talk and dinner back on board.

 Delve into history in Newport, Rhode Island